Table of Contents The Death of Multi-Year ContractsThe Challenges Present in...

-SaaS now represents the default delivery model for business software, overtaking traditional on-premises practices for software deployment and management.
-Given its soaring popularity and ubiquitous adoption, what are the downsides to widespread adoption of SaaS tools?
+SaaS now represents the default delivery model for business software.
+It’s overtaken traditional on-premises practices for software deployment and management.
+Given its soaring popularity and ubiquitous adoption, what are the downsides to its widespread adoption?

 Prevent and Reduce Shadow IT

 Shadow IT occurs where technology applications or systems are bought or built within an organization without the IT department’s direct approval or knowledge.

 In many cases, the growth of shadow IT has a direct correlation to increased frequency of lines of business, teams, and individual users purchasing SaaS applications directly.
 In fact, one in six employees now expenses SaaS.

 Frequently, the motivation for purchasing shadow IT solutions makes business sense.
 When lines of business can independently purchase best-in-class SaaS solutions, the business overall can innovate more quickly than if centralized IT teams handled all purchases.

 A strong SaaS management process hinders the growth of shadow IT by first making all SaaS applications discoverable and visible.
 According to Zylo’s SaaS Management Index, nearly 70% of all software acquisition and management now occurs outside of IT.